Type-dependent irreversible stochastic spin models for genetic regulatory networks at the level of promotion-inhibition circuitry: A type-dependent stochastic spin model for the repressilator

 In the actual repressilator, the densities of proteins per cell oscillate with an observed period $T_{\rm obs} = 160 \pm 40$ min \cite{elowitz}.
-In our simulations, we found that at $J = J^{*} = 0.415$ the period $T_{\rm sim} = 3.9 \pm 0.4$ MCS.
-We thus have the approximate equivalence $1$ MCS~$\simeq$ $41 \pm 7$ min in the real system.
-Translation of these figures into meaningful quantities like transcription rates is a delicate question that we intend to pursue elsewhere.
+In our simulations, we found that at $J^{*}=0.415$ the period $T_{\rm sim}=3.9 \pm 0.4$ MCS.
+We thus have the approximate equivalence $1$ MCS~$\simeq$ $41 \pm 7$ min in the real system, and since in our simulations $1$ MCS $=100 \times 100 \times 3$ flip attempts, we can estimate that in our simulations we observed (at $J^{*}=0.415$) approximately $12 \pm 2$ transitions per second.
+Translation of these figures into meaningful quantities like, e.\,g., transcription and degradation rates of proteins is a delicate question that we intend to pursue elsewhere.